comit-network/RFCs/RFC-001-BAM.md

 ##### Headers

-`Protocol headers` and `Payload` are supposed to be used by the application protocol (for the beginning, just GANP).
+`Headers` and `Body` are supposed to be used by the application protocol (for the beginning, just GANP).
 Similar to HTTP, application protocols MAY include some kind of 'Content-Type' in the protocol headers in order to describe the encoding of the payload.

 In addition, protocol headers also encode compatibility information.
 Each header is available in two variants: